 This will mark Border Foods’ 230th restaurant and 82nd new restaurant build.
 Systemwide, Taco Bell has more than 7,400 units.

-“There are no labor savings whatsoever on this model,” Lee admitted, which makes this a head-scratching decision during the current climate and shortage of workers.
-“If anything, there could be more (need for labor), but what it does do is it provides a seamless, frictionless experience that’s very quick.
+“There are no labor savings whatsoever on this model,” Lee admitted, which makes this a head-scratching decision given a shortage of workers.
+“If anything, there could be more" need for labor, "but what it does do is it provides a seamless, frictionless experience that’s very quick.
 The other part that somewhat gets glossed over is you actually won’t have a lot of idling cars and no chattery speaker boxes, so it takes some of the stigma or complaints against drive-thrus away.”

-This follows Taco Bell’s launch of their Go Mobile framework last August, which uses smart kitchen technology integrated into the chain’s app.
-Border Foods opened the first Go Mobile site in the Twin Cities in Maple Grove which had two lanes, one of which was dedicated to mobile orders.
+This follows Taco Bell’s launch of its Go Mobile framework last August, which uses smart kitchen technology integrated into the chain’s app.
+Border Foods opened the first Go Mobile site in the Twin Cities in Maple Grove with two lanes, one of which was dedicated to mobile orders.

 “We’re really working on Defy 2.0, our next Defy location,” Lee said.
 “We’re just working through the design phase right now and shrinking the building.
 We overbuilt this business, putting four drive-thru lanes in.
 I think it can be an expandable footprint, so we’ll try a smaller footprint on then next one.
 It’s going to be interesting.
 We’re very bullish on the opportunity, obviously, otherwise we wouldn’t have done it.”